 These internships are a great opportunity for interested students to gain hands-on experience in the legislative process.
 To apply, please fill out the form below and attach a cover letter and resume.
-A staff member will be in touch within a few weeks.
-Feel free to call our office with any questions you may have.
+A staff member will be in touch after the deadline has passed only if you were selected for an interview.

 Included below are quotes from a few of our past interns about their experience in our office.